Amaterazu7/MinesSweeper-API/README.md

         * http://localhost:8080/swagger-ui.html#/
   and see all the documentation about it.

-` Please remember that you need to leave the ":8080" port free to run the application. `
+` Please, remember that you need to leave the ":8080" port free to run the application. `

 # MinesSweeper API - Deviget Code Challenge